 - There is no cure for HIV/AIDS, but treatment is available.

 - HIV can be spread during sex play.

-- Latex and female condoms offer very good protection against HIV.
+- Latex and internal condoms offer very good protection against HIV.

 Want to get tested for HIV?
 Find a Health Center